 Looking for reviews by genre?
 Try: fiction, nonfiction, poetry, young adult, or graphic narrative.

 Are you a publisher or author hoping to be reviewed at Cleaver?
 Our masthead has contact information for the review editors.
 Are you a writing hoping to write reviews for us?
 Contact the review editors for the genre of your choice.
+Check out our instructions for how to submit books for review or book reviews to Cleaver.

 In the small town of Clemency, Texas Sunday morning worship is even more important than Friday night football.
 With a population of 1,236 and only two churches in town, everyone looks forward to putting on their Sunday best and lifting the Lord’s name on high ...Read the full review